OfferZen-Community/developer-mentoring/docs/getting-started-with-mentoring/For Mentees/mentee-skills.md

 * Ask questions to ensure clarity.
 * Do further research on topics covered and bring these in for discussion.
 * Identify new skills and approaches that’ll take you out of your comfort zone.
-* Practise lateral thinking and look for ways to use your mentor's advice in new and creative ways.
+* Practice lateral thinking and look for ways to use your mentor's advice in new and creative ways.
 * Come prepared for all sessions with questions, ideas or points where you’d like input from your mentor.
 * Take note of any goals or development areas you’ve discussed with your mentor, and make a point of following up on these and providing feedback on your progress.